Najeeb-Sulaiman/vps/k3s/airfow-setup.md

   --timeout 10m0s
 ```
 Alternatively, specific tag like 16.4.0 can be used, if you want to avoid using `latest` in production.

+- If it's a simple timeout error with no `ImagePullBackOff` error on the PostgreSQL pod or the `airflow-migrations` is in ContainerCreating state.
+Just delete the failed release and try the install again with a longer timeout(`--timeout 10m0s`).